Charlotte 49ers football: Bowl games

 Charlotte has participated in one bowl game, and has a record of 0–1.

-NFL Draft Picks
+NFL draft picks

-Charlotte has had 4 players selected in the NFL Draft as of the 2020 Draft.
+Charlotte has had 5 players selected in the NFL Draft as of the 2023 Draft.

 Additionally, Brandon Banks signed with the Washington Redskins and recorded one career tackle, and Austin Duke signed with the Carolina Panthers, as an undrafted free agent in 2017.